FourjsGenero/pool_doctors/README.md

 # pool_doctors

 The Pool Doctors GeneroMobile demo application.
-This is intended to be used in conjunection with the https://github.com/FourjsGenero/pool_doctors_server repository that will contain the back end database and web services that support the mobile application.
+This is intended to be used in conjunction with the https://github.com/FourjsGenero/pool_doctors_server repository that will contain the back end database and web services that support the mobile application.

 ## Introduction